What to

 choosing a rug

 Rugs that are too small or improperly proportioned tend to look awkward; for example, a 5’x8’ rug in a grand and spacious living room may seem out of place.
-Whatever size you choose, it’s best to leave at least two to three feet of room around the edges of your rug in order to visually anchor or frame the room.
-Though area rugs are traditionally rectangular, you needn’t feel boxed in by a specific rug shape.
-Natural hide rugs, for instance, provide an interesting juxtaposition to more linear forms, each with its own unique shape.
+Whatever size you choose, it’s best to leave at least two to three feet of room around the edges of your rug in order to visually anchor the room.

 Quality